KnightJam1/HighscoreServer/README.md

 # Highscore Server

-A fast, lightweight server written in C# that lets you host leaderboards for any software.
+A fast, lightweight server written in C# that lets you host leaderboards.
+Intended for use in Unity or other C# projects.
 Clients can add entries to the leaderboards or retrieve sections of the leaderboard.

+## Status

+**Work in Progress**: This project is actively being developed.
+Contributions and feedback are welcome!

 ## Features